adrien-fichet/versions-watch/README.md

   1.1 Add a new item to the 'configurations' map in src/main/java/main/Conf.java 1.2 Add the expected version to the 'expectedVersions' map in
       src/test/java/parsers/ExpectedVersions.java
-  1.3 Launch src/test/java/TestFilesUpdate to update the HTML test files (and add
+  1.3 Launch src/test/java/TestFilesUpdate to update the HTML test files
-      the new one)
+      (and download the new one)
   1.4 Launch tests and fix them
 Else :
   1.1 Add a new VersionParser implementation in src/main/java/parsers